Skip Navigation

 • Percent of homelessness prevention programs for pregnant and postpartum women that utilize evidence-based, trauma-informed, and strengths-based approaches.
 (Measures adherence to best practices and woman-centered principles)

-• Percent of program staff who demonstrate cultural humility, empathy, and respect in their interactions with pregnant and postpartum women experiencing housing instability.
+• Percent of program staff who demonstrate humility, empathy, and respect in their interactions with pregnant and postpartum women experiencing housing instability.
 (Assesses workforce competencies and relationship-building skills)

 Quadrant 3: